Nebraska

 Does your state have licensure or program approval criteria to ensure Educator Preparation Programs are aligned to the science of reading?

-Yes.
-Proposed revisions to the Nebraska Department of Education’s Rule 20: Regulations for the Approval of Teacher Educator Programs, may include, under section 005.02H Instructional Strategies, that teacher candidates support student reading and writing skills “through the application of the science of reading.”
+Revisions to the Nebraska Department of Education’s Rule 20: Regulations for the Approval of Teacher Educator Programs went into effect in June 2024.
+Per Section 005.02H: Instructional Strategies, candidates “build reading and writing skills through the application of the science of reading.”

 Do you have a “contact us” website that we can share publicly on TRL Compass?